ShawnNogi/DoublePageImageCombiner/README.md

 # DoublePageImageCombiner

-A Python GUI tool for combining double-page images from magazines, manga, or photobooks, such as those from Kindle, Shueisha, or other sources.
+A Windows GUI tool for combining double-page images from magazines, manga, or photobooks, such as those from Kindle, Shueisha, or other sources.
 It merges two images side-by-side into a single JPG, ideal for seamless spreads.

 ## Features
 - Drag-and-drop or browse images.